facelessuser/PyMdown/README.md

 - Binary will be in the `mdown/dist` folder

 # TODO
-- [ ] Maybe add some builtin syntax for critic, mark, and kbd tags.
+- [ ] Maybe add some builtin syntax for subscript, superscript, cite, mark, and kbd tags.
 It isn't decided how many of these I will or will not add.
 Support would be added via an extension.
 - [ ] Maybe add an extension for embedding content
 - ...stuff I havn't yet thought of...